SKIN CANCER OVERVIEW

 Signs and symptoms of skin cancer

-Skin cancer can be detected early and both doctors and patients play important roles in discovering skin cancer.
+Skin cancer can be detected and treated early.
+Both doctors and patients play important roles in discovering skin cancer.
 If you have any of the following symptoms, tell Dr. Shafa immediately.
 Any of the following changes in the skin are suspicious and require attention: